In 2020, Porter County residents recycled 8,965 lbs. of fluorescent light bulbs and 2,136 lbs of CFLS!

-We offer regular and convenient collection and recycling of fluorescent light bulbs.
+The Recycling & Waste Reduction District of Porter County provides regular collection and recycling of fluorescent light bulbs.

 Compact fluorescent light bulbs are more energy efficient than their incandescent cousins.
 However, fluorescent bulbs and tubes contain mercury.
 If the bulb package says "mercury" or "Hg" (the abbreviation for "hydrargyrum," which is the Latin name for mercury), the bulbs contain mercury and should NOT be mixed with regular household trash when discarded.

 To safely transport and drop off the bulbs, please place unbroken CFLs in plastic bags.
-To carefully transport tube bulbs, tape them together -- one piece of tape will suffice-- or place in packaging of your replacement bulbs.
+To carefully transport tube bulbs, tape them together or place in packaging of your replacement bulbs.

 - For more information about compact fluorescent bulbs and mercury, visit www.energystar.gov